Tremolo333/labs_workforce_forecasting/README.md

 ## how it works
 this is a simulation model of a lab built on the basis of simpy package
 the arrivals generator mimics inflow of samples into the lab
 there are three types (bands) of employees ranging in their productivity and competencies
+lab processes samples at a given rate
 all parameters are made-up and serve an illustratory purpose only
 the estimation of warm-up and number of runs are removed for simplicity
 for further details please see the markdown cells in the code file